metricly/hugo-www-site/content/blog/posts/2017/11-09_metricly-linux-monitoring-agent.md

 The Diamond project itself is open source and hosted on GitHub at: <https://github.com/python-diamond/Diamond>.
 Written in Python and implementing an API means that the agent can be easily extended to gather metrics from almost any source.

 The Metricly fork, named netuitive-diamond, is hosted at: <https://github.com/Netuitive/netuitive-diamond>.
-The project is an integral part of the Netuitive Linux Agent Omnibus project, through which the netuitive-diamond project is combined with other libraries to create a solution which users can deploy on different Linux platforms.
+The project is an integral part of the Metricly Linux Agent Omnibus project, through which the netuitive-diamond project is combined with other libraries to create a solution which users can deploy on different Linux platforms.

 The Metricly agent contains all the necessary libraries to allow for rapid integration into Metricly's platform, reducing the complexity of the process users need to follow to import their metrics for analysis.